-When it comes to location, the highest average paycheck ($101K per year) can be spotted in New York, N.Y.; Fort Lauderdale, Fla. (about $95K), Dallas, Texas (approximately $86K), and Irving, Texas ($82K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of Buffalo, N.Y. is home to some of the lowest pay in the country.
-By state, the highest pay levels are found in New Jersey, where the average Citibank employee makes $99K annually.
+When it comes to location, the highest average paycheck ($105K per year) can be spotted in Dallas, Texas; New York, N.Y. ($97K), Jacksonville, Fla. (about $96K), and Tampa, Fla. ($85K) are the next top-paying cities.
+Those interested in increasing earning potential should avoid the city of Buffalo, N.Y. — at approximately $51K, salaries are some of the lowest in the country.
+By state, the highest pay levels are found in Illinois, where the average Citibank employee makes around $100K annually.

 Certifications and Degrees